Humboldt Broncos Tragedy

 Providing funding to each local municipality to support the delivery of community services.

-Request funding under the Provincial Territorial Infrastructure Component program or Clean Water and Wastewater Fund program.
+Request funding under the Provincial Territorial Infrastructure Component (PTIC) program or Clean Water and Wastewater Fund (CWWF) program.

 Providing northern municipalities and settlements with financial assistance to build or purchase municipal infrastructure and capital assets.